 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest in anxiety research: Psychological Stress Can Make Pain Worse.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Marijuana And Cannabis-Based Drugs Harm Your Brain.

 Francisco M Mouro, Joaquim A Ribeiro, Ana M Sebastião, Neil Dawson.
 Chronic, intermittent treatment with a cannabinoid receptor agonist impairs recognition memory and brain network functional connectivity.
 Journal of Neurochemistry, 2018; DOI: 10.1111/jnc.14549